-The DCAO2 bill-of-materials contains two CTS 7-342-1PP heat sinks that are often available from Mouser.
-The heat sink's thermal resistance is about a 10 degrees C per Watt.
-For lower profile installations the heat sink can be sawed in half.
-If the CTS or an equivalent is not available, one can be made out of aluminum or copper bar stock usually available at most home supply stores.
+The DCAO2 bill-of-materials does not contain a heat sink and it is necessary to make one or obtain two CTS 7-342-1PP or CTS 7-342-2PP.
+The "-1PP" is shorter and about 10 degrees C per Watt; the "-2PP" about 5 degrees C per Watt.
+If the CTS or an equivalent is not available one, can be made out of aluminum or copper bar stock usually available at most home supply stores.

 Q1-Q3 and Q4-Q6 must be thermally-coupled and adequately heat sinked.
-If it is more convenient to construct, it is not necessary for the left and right sets of transistors to be on two separate heat sinks.
+If it is more convenient to construct it is not necessary for the left and right sets of transistors to be on two separate heat sinks.

+Pre-fabricate the heat sink assembly in order to use it as a jig before soldering Q1-Q6 to the PC board.
+The heat sink allows the devices to be held while they are positioned and soldered.
 Q1-Q3 and Q4-Q6 are spaced on 0.50" centers.
 The space between the center line of Q3 and Q4 is 1.30".